Connect with our team

 Miriam Bartelmann

 is a Ph.D. researcher at the Arnold-Bergstraesser Institute (ABI) in Freiburg, focusing on environmental and territorial conflicts that stem from or reproduce postcolonial trajectories.
-Her research interests include decolonial perspectives, world-ecology, and epistemic hierarchies.
+Her research interests include decolonial perspectives, Urban Political Ecology, and epistemic hierarchies.
 She received an M.A. in Social Sciences from the University of Freiburg (UFR) and FLACSO Buenos Aires, and she studied at JNU (New Delhi) as well as in the M.A.
 Sociology program at UFR.
 Previously, she completed her B.A. in Sociology and Islamic Studies at Freiburg.
 She collaborates in the coordination, conceptualization, and development of the Virtual Encyclopedia.

 Martine Toppenberg Dahl